No Music for Genocide: Subsequent support and growth

-Reception and criticism
+Reception

-Support

 The movement has received support from Palestinian artists and cultural organizations.
-ZOHUD, a Palestinian musician from Gaza, stated: "As a Gazan musician, I have witnessed firsthand how essential music is to people's ability to live, recover, and maintain hope.
+ZOHUD, a Palestinian musician from Gaza, said: "As a Gazan musician, I have witnessed firsthand how essential music is to people's ability to live, recover, and maintain hope.
 It is never acceptable to use music to normalise oppression or to hide crimes against humanity".
-Ahmed Eid, another Palestinian musician, emphasized the need to "amplify Palestinian music" during this period.
+Palestinian musician Ahmed Eid emphasized the need to "amplify Palestinian music" during this period.

-The movement has also been praised for providing a "tangible act" that artists can take when they feel "unsure how to use music in this moment".
-Organizers stated that one of their primary goals was to inspire others to "reclaim their agency and direct their influence toward a tangible act".
+Organizers said one of their primary goals was to inspire others to "reclaim their agency and direct their influence toward a tangible act".

-Opposition

-The movement has been criticized for potentially harming cultural exchange rather than political systems.
-Some argue that limiting access to music primarily affects ordinary citizens rather than government decision-makers.
-However, supporters counter that cultural boycotts aim to create a sense of international isolation that pressures governments to change policies.

-Another dimension of criticism comes from those who question the characterization of Israel's actions as "genocide," with some arguing the term is inappropriate for the conflict.
-Movement organizers consistently reference determinations by Amnesty International and United Nations inquiries that have accused Israel of genocide in Gaza.